xwmx/nb/README.md

         width="700">
 </p>

-`nb browse` includes an embedded web application designed for terminal and GUI web browsers that renders
+`nb browse` includes an embedded, terminal-first web application that renders
 <a href="#-linking">[[wiki-style links]]</a>
 and
 [#hashtags](#-tagging)